thediveo/morbyd/README.md

     completion.
 No more pseudo option function "callbacks" that are none the better than passing the original Docker config type verbatim.

+    - allows you to add your own (missing?) option functions, as all option-related types are exported.

   - uses the [official Docker Go client](https://pkg.go.dev/github.com/docker/docker/client) in order to benefit from its security fixes, functional upgrades, and all the other nice